 Trade Stock Indices

-MACD Indicator Oscillator Technical Analysis Fast Line & Signal Line
+MACD Indicator Oscillator Indicator Technical Analysis Fast Line & Signal Line

 MACD indicator is used in various ways to give technical analysis data.

-1. MACD center-line crosses indicate bullish or bearish markets: below zero is bearish, above zero is bullish.
+1. MACD center line crosses indicate bearish or bullish markets: below zero is bearish, above zero is bullish.

 4. Used to look for divergence between stock price & indicator.